aarribasuc3m/EEG_central_mu_suppression_functional_data_analysis/README.md

 - Descriptive_Graphics_4electrodes.R: reproduces Figures 4 and 6 in the paper

 - EEG_CWT_ratios_differences_GlobalTesting.R: implements all functional confidence bands analysis and reproduces Figures 2, 3, 5, S1-S4 in the paper

+- PDF files including the graphics obtained form the scripts and included in the paper